 Whichever installation method you are using, some tasks apply to all of the methods.
 We will deal with these first.

-Underlayment – Most eucalyptus floors should be laid over an underlayment – if nailing down you’ll want to use 15 lb felt paper, and if installing a floating floor, you’ll want a 3-in-1 underlayment to protect them from moisture and to reduce noise.
-Please note that some underlayments are installed differently than others (e.g. some are installed with the plastic moisture barrier film facing down, while others are installed with the film facing up).
+Underlayment – Most eucalyptus floors should be laid over an underlayment – if nailing down, you’ll want to use 15 lb felt paper.
+If installing a floating floor, you’ll want a 3-in-1 underlayment to protect them from moisture and reduce noise.
+Please note that some underlayments are installed differently than others (e.g., some are installed with the plastic moisture barrier film facing down, while others are installed with the film facing up).
 Make sure you read the installation instructions carefully.

 Work out of multiple boxes – As a general guideline, note that the color and shade of eucalyptus planks often vary between boxes, so we recommend you work out of 4-6 boxes simultaneously.
-This way you will avoid any kind of patchwork appearance.
+This way, you will avoid any patchwork appearance.

 Select your starting point – While you can start to lay your floor from a side or a corner, the standard practice is to start at the center of the room and build outwards.
 Measure the room, mark the center, and lay the first row of boards along this line.

 As we have said, nailing down a Eucalyptus floor is easy.
 Here is a step-by-step guide:

 - Carefully place the first row, following the instructions given above on centering it, and face nail it to the subfloor.
 With tongue and groove flooring, the rest of the planks can be blind nailed.
 Nails should be spaced at 8 to 12 inches.

 - Attach the next row, and nail down through the tongue at an angle of approximately 45 degrees from the face, again with nails placed every 8 to 12 inches.

 - Attach subsequent rows, and nail down similarly.